This document describes the process for troubleshooting issues with Automated Provisioning (AP) using Salt.

 show assets command with a provided asset-id.
 For example:

-At certain times some errors that are seen may be transient during periods of intermittent connectivity, or while the salt master corrects things found in the incorrect state on the minion.
-Errors that persist are often the result of issues with connectivity between the minion and conductor, or the minion timing out tying to complete tasks given to it by the master.
+At certain times some errors that are seen may be transient during periods of intermittent connectivity, or while the salt-master corrects things found in the incorrect state on the minion.
+Errors that persist are often the result of issues with connectivity between the minion and conductor, or the minion timing out tying to complete tasks given to it by the salt-master.

 Steps to Rectify